 soul.
 It is to the great nothingness that you will belong.
 Into the yawning abyss, you will fall until there is nothing left.

-be revered for the ages.
-If you don't own this, do yourself a favour and remedy the situation with haste.
-This album will
+the last one worth obtaining from this once-relevant band.
+If you don't own this, do yourself a favour and remedy the situation.

 (1 July 2009)

 Covenant is the third full-length

 from Morbid Angel.
 It was recorded in Morrisound and produced by Tom Morris, with additional input from Flemming Rasmussen.